bc4040/srt-gateway/README.md

  `docker run --rm -it -e "PASSPHRASE_IN=password" -e "PASSPHRASE_OUT1=password" srt-gateway`

-## Custom port mapping
+### Custom port mapping

- Ports are hardcoded in the binary, but can be exposed to the outside world on differnet ports via your Docker container configuration.
+ Ports are hardcoded in the binary, but can be exposed to the outside world on different ports via your Docker container configuration.
  There are 3 ports you can map.
  ```
  :9800 - The ingest port (input) (srt listen mode)